Oh my gosh it’s so hot out.

-- Meanwhile, place eggs and milk in a bowl and whip with a fork for 1 minute.
-Add remaining ingredients except mushrooms and nutritional yeast.
+Meanwhile, place eggs and milk in a bowl and whip with a fork for 1 minute.
+Add remaining ingredients except the mushrooms and nutritional yeast.
 Stir to combine.

-- Pour mixture into prepared pan and top with sliced mushrooms.
-Allow to cook for 10 minutes.
+Pour the mixture into the prepared pan and top with sliced mushrooms.
+Allow the frittata to cook for 10 minutes.

-- Slide the frittata under the broiler [oven rack should be around 6" away from the element] and watch carefully until the top is golden, about 5 minutes.
+Slide the frittata under the broiler.
+The oven rack should be around 6" away from the element and watch carefully until the top is golden about 5 minutes.